 NUROFEN PLUS tablets contain the active ingredients ibuprofen and codeine phosphate.

 drugs (NSAIDs).
 These medicines work by relieving pain and/or inflammation (swelling,

 redness, soreness) and fever.
 Codeine is an opioid analgesic that works in the brain

 NUROFEN PLUS provides temporary relief of strong pain and/or inflammation associated

 After taking codeine, the body changes codeine into the active morphine by a special

 to others, as their bodies do not change codeine to morphine as well as others.

 Do not give NUROFEN PLUS to children under the age of 12 years.

-Ask your pharmacist or doctor if you have any questions about this medicine.
+Ask your doctor if you have any questions about this medicine.